Arka Das

-Arka Das is an Australian actor, director and screenwriter.
+Arka Das is an Australian actor, director, and screenwriter.

-Early life
+Early life and education

-Das born in Bangladesh and emigrated to Australia with his family as a child.
-He grew up in Ashfield in Sydney's western suburbs, where he attended school and university.
-His father was a writer, which meant he was introduced to the arts from a young age, partaking in community and school programs.
+Arka Das was born in Bangladesh and emigrated to Australia with his family as a child.
+He grew up in the inner-west Sydney suburb of Ashfield.
+He attended school and university in Sydney.

 Career

-Das has played roles in numerous television series, including Shantaram, Pulse, Bite Club, Top of the Lake: China Girl, Safe Home and Bali 2002 He has also appeared in films UnIndian (2015), the multi-Academy Award-nominated film Lion (2016), the live-action remake of Mulan (2020), and The Portable Door (2023).
+Das has played roles in numerous television series, including Shantaram, Pulse, Bite Club, Top of the Lake: China Girl, Safe Home and Bali 2002 He also appeared in films UnIndian (2015), the Academy Award-nominated film Lion (2016), the live-action remake of Mulan (2020), and The Portable Door (2023).

 His stage credits include Beached at Sydney's Griffin Theatre and Animals Out of Paper at Sydney's Ensemble Theatre, for which he was nominated for Best Newcomer at the 2010 Sydney Theatre Awards.